OctopusDeploy/blog/blog/2021-10/telemetry-crows-nest/index.md

 ## Conclusion

-Telemetry is a powerful tool that can enable businesses to gain a complete picture of user experiences.
+Telemetry is a powerful tool that offers businesses a complete picture of user experiences.

 Telemetry and Apdex give full visibility of each user and the performance of each route.
 We can compare performance across different versions and licenses.
 Comparing versions quantifies the effect of each update.
 Poor-performing routes are visible on a per-user basis or across the Octopus Deploy platform.

-Our Crow's Nest tool helps to improve the customer experience, leading to a more responsive experience, and happier deployments.
+Our Crow's Nest tool helps to improve the customer experience, leading to more responsive interactions, and happier deployments.